jdamiani27/jasondamiani.com/_posts/2018-06-05-racing-reference-data.md

-For all of the extracted anchor tags, use the href attribute to request the race pages
+We can now use the href attribute of these `<a>` tags to build a full url to request the race detail pages

 ```python
 races = [requests.get(BASE_URL + a.attrs['href']) for a in race_anchors]
 ```

+Again, checking the status codes.
+All 200s is what we're after

 ```python